 Univ.-Prof. Dr. iur.
 Thomas Giegerich, LL.M.
-(Univ. of Virginia) is the Director of the Europaland University.

-Institut and holds a Chair for European Law, Public International Law and Public Law at Saarchair in French public law at Saarland University.
+(Univ. of Virginia) is the Director of the Europa-Institut and holds a Chair for European Law, Public International Law and Public Law at Saarland University.

 Maria Jansson is Professor of Gender Studies at Örebro University, Sweden.